-About once a week, I get a call from a person who always wants to know
+About once a week in Central Florida, I get a call from a person who always

-one thing.
+wants to know one thing.
 When can I get off of my probation?
-Most of the time the conditions
+Most of the

-of probation are interfering with their work or they have been assigned
+time the conditions of probation are interfering with their work or they

-a new probation officer who they just don’t get along.
-Whatever
+have been assigned a new probation officer with who they just don’t

-is their reasoning, they just want off of probation.
-This, of course,
+get along.
+Whatever is their reasoning, they just want off of probation.

-may be terminated early” gets your foot in the door, and makes your
+thinking.
+“Probation may be terminated early” gets your foot

-request a little easier.
-“No early termination” does not shut
+in the door and makes your request a little easier.
+“No early termination”

-the door.
-There is case law that the Judge should consider new situations
+does not shut the door.
+There is case law that the Judge should consider

 Filing a Motion for Early Termination of Probation